johnnyreilly/jquery-validation-globalize/README.md

 ## Getting started

-Simply include jquery.validate.globalize.js on a page **after** jquery-validate and globalize.
+Simply include jquery.validate.globalize.js on a page **after** jquery-validate and globalize (you need the core, number and date globalize modules as well as their associated cldr data - see [here](http://johnnyreilly.github.io/globalize-so-what-cha-want/) for details).
 Now you are validating using Globalize to do your number and date parsing.
 Lucky you!

 So what's different?
 Well, for example, if you're catering for German users then you will be presumably using the "de-DE" Globalize culture.
-If this culture has been selected at the time of validation then "Dienstag, 27.
-August 2013" will be successfully validated as a date and "10,5" will be successfully validated as a number.
+If this culture has been selected at the time of validation then "27.08.2013" will be successfully validated as a date and "10,5" will be successfully validated as a number.

 The following validator methods are patched by jQuery Validation Globalize: